rossaddison/yii2-house2house/README.md

     defined('YII_DEBUG') or define('YII_DEBUG', false);
     defined('YII_ENV') or define('YII_ENV', 'prod');

-**Creating migrations on your local machine for the 'migrate' command from pre-existing auth tables.
-If you want to install the auth tables using 'migrate' skip this section.**
+**Creating migration files on your local machine so that you can use the 'migrate' command in future.
+You will use pre-existing auth tables that you installed by means of the sql files.
+(If you want to install the auth tables using 'migrate' skip this section.**)

-Occasionally you will need to create migrations in order to simplify a process instead of importing a **sql** file eg. console/migrations/**auth**/auth.sql or running sql commands from the phpMyadmin SQL section.
+Occasionally you will need to create migration files in order to simplify a process instead of importing a **sql** file such as the included console/migrations/**auth**/auth.sql or running sql commands from the phpMyadmin SQL section.

 For instance create migrations for:

     auth_assignment - the critical assignment of a user_id from the user table to a pre-built role.
 After the user table is filled after signup, this table will be filled second after the installation automatically with first user_id and the admin role.